 The exact specifications and pricing aren’t yet available, but you can learn more by visiting the nVidia site.

-Interview by Jeffrey Powers of Geekazine.Support our coverage sponsors:
+Interview by Jeffrey Powers of Geekazine.Support my CES 2018 Sponsor: